ooligo

 Pricing reality

-DraftWise is custom-quoted; no public pricing page.
+DraftWise is custom-quoted; there is still no public pricing page as of July 2026.
 Based on customer-side reports, mid-market transactional firms (50-200 lawyers) land in roughly the $50K-$200K annual range depending on seat count and document-corpus size.
 Large firms (500+ lawyers) typically negotiate enterprise contracts in the high-six-figure to low-seven-figure range with multi-year commits.
 The firm’s existing iManage / NetDocuments licensing is a prerequisite expense — DraftWise indexes those systems but doesn’t replace them.

 Best for